See the results of our 2022 Personal Finance Study!

 “The exact dollar amount can be hard to forecast, so this creates a little bit of flexibility in your budget and you won’t feel like you failed if you go over,” says financial therapist Ed Coambs.

-After you’ve ironed out your budget, pinpoint which stores carry the products you plan to buy and shop the holiday sales to find the best price to save money.
+After you’ve ironed out your budget, pinpoint which stores carry the products you plan to buy and shop the holiday sales to help you save money.

 “The Saturday before Christmas, you’re less likely to stick to your budget because you’re panicking trying to get all your gifts on time,” Weatherford says.
 “Utilize those sales and do your research to find the best price.”

-In some states, COVID-19 restrictions have upended the crowded retailers and superstores, making in-person shopping challenging.
-If you do choose to complete your holiday shopping in person, pay with cash.
+If you prefer to complete your holiday shopping in person, pay with cash.
 Once you’ve spent all your cash, you’re done Christmas shopping.

 Buying gifts with cash saves you from using a credit card, which research has shown can lead to overspending.
-Using cash can help to avoid a holiday debt hangover once the Christmas season is long gone.
+Using cash can also help to avoid a credit card debt hangover once the Christmas season is long gone.

 “When you make a transaction online, make sure you’re only shopping for that gift,” Weatherford says.
 “It’s so easy to just put one more thing in the cart.”